Connecting to Airflow

 Account The name of your account. developer

-Extra Extra properties that you may need to set.
-Most users would not need any. {"property1": "value1", "property2": "value2"}
+Extra The additional properties that you may need to set (optional). {"property1": "value1", "property2": "value2"}

-Client id and secret credentials can be obtained by registering a service account.
+Client ID and secret credentials can be obtained by registering a service account.

 -

-Choose Test to verify that connection parameters are correct.
+Choose Test to verify the connection.

 -

-Example—creating a DAG for data processing with Firebolt
+Create a DAG for data processing with Firebolt

 DAG script example